redtexts/texts/pannekoek_1914_great_european_war.md

 broken out over the unsuspecting and terrified nations of Europe.
-No one thought of war, no one really wanted it, princes and cabinet members were traveling or at bathing places--out came the ultimatum of Austria to the Servian government, and after a week of strenuous efforts to preserve peace the nations one after the other slid down into the abyss as if drawn by an irresistible fate.
+No one thought of war, no one really wanted it, princes and cabinet members were traveling or at bathing places--out came the ultimatum of Austria to the Serbian government, and after a week of strenuous efforts to preserve peace the nations one after the other slid down into the abyss as if drawn by an irresistible fate.